 It depends on what you want to accomplish.
 According to Robert Tisserand, inhaling essential oils is a very efficient way to absorb them quickly into the bloodstream.

 The alveoli are extremely efficient at transporting small molecules, such as essential oil constituents, into the blood.”
-(Essential Oil Safety, p.
-49)
+(Essential Oil Safety)

 A good rule of thumb for diffusing is 30-60 minutes on, one hour off, then repeat if desired.

-Topical application is considered a better choice when you want to directly benefit the skin, or when you prefer for absorption to occur over a longer period of time.
+Topical application is considered a better choice when you want to directly benefit the skin, or when you want absorption to occur over a longer period of time.
 (It takes time for essential oils to get through the skin.)